ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 If you plan on using Chipyard alongside FireSim on AWS EC2 instances, you should refer to the :fsim_doc:`FireSim documentation <>`.
 Specifically, you should follow the :fsim_doc:`Initial Setup/Installation <Initial-Setup/index.html>`
 section of the docs up until :fsim_doc:`Setting up the FireSim Repo <Initial-Setup/Setting-up-your-Manager-Instance.html#setting-up-the-firesim-repo>`.
-At that point, instead of checking out FireSim you can checkout Chipyard by following :ref:`Chipyard-Basics/Initial-Repo-Setup:Setting up the Chipyard Repo`.
+At that point, instead of cloning FireSim you can clone Chipyard by following :ref:`Chipyard-Basics/Initial-Repo-Setup:Setting up the Chipyard Repo`.

 Default Requirements Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~